 |May||The last forestry troops end production of lumber in France.|

 |June 28||The signing of the Treaty of Versailles.|

 |July||The last members of the 20th Engineers arrive back in the United States.|

 The video clip below, from the FHS YouTube Channel, is a DVD extra from The Greatest Good, a documentary on the history of the U.S. Forest Service.
 The clip provides a brief look at the important role played by the 10th and 20th Engineers and the Forest Products Laboratory during WWI.

 Don Bragg, Project Leader for Southern Pine Ecology and Management, narrates a brief history of the 20th Engineers for the Arkansas WWI Centennial in the following video clip:

 The following suggested resources can be used for further research on topics related to the 10th and 20th Engineers during World War I.

 A helpful bibliography of sources on the forestry units of WWI was compiled by David Clary for the October 1978 issue of the Journal of Forest History.

-A great source that provides a complete overview of the work done by the Forestry Engineers, along with accounts of each individual battalion, is Twentieth Engineers, France, 1917-1918-1919, edited by Perez Simmons and Alfred H. Davies, Twentieth Engineers Publishing Association, 1920.
+The first history of the 20th was published not long after the war ended.
+Twentieth Engineers, France, 1917-1918-1919, edited by Perez Simmons and Alfred H. Davies (Twentieth Engineers Publishing Association, 1920), offers a complete overview of the work done by the Forestry Engineers, along with accounts of each individual battalion.
 A full-text online version of this book is available through the Internet Archive.